For vast majority of full-time wanderers, a life on the road means owning and largely living in an RV.

 And really, one of the greatest things about RV living is that you’re afforded some amount of the comforts of your own house while always calling somewhere new home.

 The term “RV” however, is broad at best.
-Motorhomes, travel trailers, campervans, there are not only a variety of classifications, but a multitude of lifestyles that can be lead through careful decision.
-Minimalists finding solace in daily hiking through pristine wilderness and using their vans as base camps, glampers eager to see the sights as they trolley around this nation in absolute comfort.
-All explorers, but each with a different approach.
+Motorhomes, travel trailers, campervans; there are not only a variety of classifications, but a multitude of lifestyles that can be lead through careful decision.
+Whether you’re a minimalist seeking solace in your daily hike through pristine wilderness, using your van solely as respite from your adventures to the savviest techmomads eager to see the sights as they trolley around this nation in absolute comfort, we’re all explorers, all with our own unique approach.

 To understand the differences between a 5th Wheel and a campervan, a trailer or a school bus–particularly for anyone who’s never owned or even vacationed in an RV–can be a bit daunting.
-Translating a life in a house or apartment, mansion or double-wide trailer is about as easy as translating heiroglyphs for a blind cat.
+Translating a life in a house or apartment, mansion or double-wide trailer to one on the road can feel about as easy as translating hieroglyphs into baby talk.
+Let’s see if we can simplify.

 What are the Different Types of RVs?